National Women's Soccer League: Championship records

+Shield records

 Challenge Cup

 In 2020, the COVID-19 pandemic prevented the regular season from starting.
-Instead the league played the newly announced Challenge Cup, a tournament-style competition, starting in late June, with all teams in a protective bubble in Salt Lake City.
+Instead the league played the newly announced Challenge Cup, a tournament-style competition starting in late June, with all teams in a protective bubble in Salt Lake City.
 This made the NWSL the first professional team sport in the U.S. to restart during the pandemic.
 The Houston Dash won the inaugural Challenge Cup, topping the Chicago Red Stars in the final.

 In November 2020, the NWSL announced that the Challenge Cup would become an annual league cup competition.
 The 2021 Challenge Cup was played in April and May prior to the regular season, with the Portland Thorns FC emerging as victors over NJ/NY Gotham FC in the final.
 The 2022 Challenge Cup was played from March to May of that year and was won by the North Carolina Courage.
+The 2023 NWSL Challenge Cup was played concurrently with the NWSL season, and the North Carolina Courage won their second straight NWSL Challenge Cup.

+In 2024, the Challenge Cup became a single-game super cup contested by the previous season's NWSL Shield holder and NWSL Champion.
+Should the same team win both trophies, the Challenge Cup would be a rematch of the previous season's championship game (which happened for the first time in the 2025 edition).
+The 2023 NWSL Shield winners San Diego Wave FC defeated the NWSL Champion's NJ/NY Gotham FC to win the 2024 Challenge Cup, the first under the current format.

+Planned second division

+On April 1, 2025, the NWSL applied to U.S. Soccer to create a new Division II league, confirming this to media outlets on April 25.
+At the time, the U.S. soccer system had no Division II women's league, but a separate organization has applied for Division II sanctioning for WPSL PRO, set to launch in 2026.
+If sanctioned, the as-of-yet unnamed second division intends to launch in 2026 with reserve sides of eight current NWSL teams—Bay FC, Kansas City Current, North Carolina Courage, NJ/NY Gotham FC, Orlando Pride, Racing Louisville FC, Seattle Reign FC, and the Washington Spirit.
+All 14 current NWSL sides, plus the two 2026 expansion teams, are expected to field reserve sides in the new second division within that league's first four years, and teams without NWSL affiliations will also be welcome at some point.

 Fall Series

 In September and October 2020, the league played the Fall Series, in which the nine teams were divided into three geographic "pods" to minimize travel during the COVID-19 pandemic; each team played a home-and-away round-robin within its pod.
 The Portland Thorns earned 12 points, the maximum possible, and won the Fall Series and the associated trophy, the Community Shield (named Verizon Community Shield for sponsorship reasons).